chauhang/mlflow/mlflow/pytorch/torchserve/examples/MNIST/example3/README.md

 This example primarily focuses on logging and using additional/supporting files during deployment.
 `number_to_text.json` file present in this example has the output mappings.

+The python package requirements are listed in `requirements.txt`.
+This example logs `requirements.txt` as an additional artifact.
+Torchserve plugin auto detects the requirments file and adds it as the `-r` argument in `torch-model-archiver` during the `create_deployment` process

 The mapping file is pushed into mlflow along with the model using `mlflow.pytorch` library.

 Command: `python mnist_model.py --epochs 5`